severalnines/docs/user-guide/sidebar.rst

+.. _Sidebar:

 Sidebar
 =======

 Left-side navigation menu provides shortcuts to manage clusters, roles, users, notifications, integration, reporting, authentication, keys and certificates.

+.. _Clusters:

 Clusters
 --------

 List of database clusters managed by ClusterControl with summarized status.
 Database cluster deployed by (or added into) ClusterControl will be listed in this page.
 See `Database Cluster List <dashboard.html#database-cluster-list>`_ section.

+.. _Operational Reports:

 Operational Reports
 -------------------

-Generates or creates schedule of operational reports.
-The current default report shows a cluster's health and performance at the time it was generated compared to one day ago.

-The report provides information about:

-- Cluster Information
-	- Cluster
-	- Nodes
-	- Backup summary
-	- Top queries summary
-- Node Status Overview
-	- CPU usage
-	- Data throughput
-	- Load average
-	- Free disk space
-	- RAM usage
-	- Network throughput
-	- Server load
-	- Handler
-- Schema Change Report
-	- Detect schema changes (CREATE and ALTER TABLE.
-Drop table is not supported yet)
-	- Need to set ``schema_change_detection_address=1`` inside ``/etc/cmon.d/cmon_X.cnf``.
-- Availability (All clusters)
-	- Node availability summary
-	- Cluster availability summary
-	- Total uptime
-	- Total downtime
-	- Last state change
-- Backup (All clusters)
-	- Backup list
-	- Backup details
-	- Backup policy
-- Package Upgrade Report (generate available software and security packages to upgrade)
-- Database Growth Report (beta)
+Generates or schedules operational reports.
+Operational report is a comprehensive way to understand the state of your database cluster along the time.
+The reports can be generated in-place or can be delivered to you via email, which make things conveniently easy if you have a reporting silo.

+There are 5 types of reports available:

+* Availability report - All clusters.
+* Backup report - All clusters.
+* Schema change report - MySQL/MariaDB-based cluster only.
+* Daily system report - Per cluster.
+* Package upgrade report - Per cluster.

+See `Types of Operational Reports`_ for more details.
+Check out the operational report examples in this blog post, `Become a ClusterControl DBA: Operational Reports for MySQL, MariaDB, PostgreSQL & MongoDB <https://severalnines.com/blog/become-clustercontrol-dba-operational-reports-mysql-mariadb-postgresql-mongodb>`_.

 Generated Reports
 +++++++++++++++++

 Provides list of generated operational reports.
-Click on any of the entries will open the operational report in a new window.
+Click on any of the entries will open the generated operational report in a new window.

 * **Create**
-	- Create an operational report immediately.
+	- Create an operational report.
+See `Types of Operational Reports`_.
 	- Specify the cluster name and operational type.
 Optionally, you can click on 'Add Email' button to add recipients into the list.

 * **Delete**
 	- Delete the selected operational report.